 - When using dynamic maps, review best practices for authoring them.
 For more information, see Performance tips for uncached maps.

 - When possible, use cached (tiled) map services rather than dynamic map services.
-For more information, see What is map caching and Tips and best practices for map caches.
+For more information, see What is map caching.

 - Consider recommendations for data storage, such as enterprise versus local data.
 For more information, see Data storage considerations for an ArcGIS Server site.